rikksullenberger/thermostat/README.md

 Note: This configuration requires ESPHome version 2025.4.0 or newer.
 It may work on earlier versions, but it is untested.

+The information on the Waveshare ESP32-S3-Relay-6CH board can be found at : https://www.waveshare.com/wiki/ESP32-S3-Relay-6CH It can be found on Amazon for a decent price, Or Waveshare directly.

 🚀 Features
 🌡️ Dual-point thermostat with heat/cool mode